Our courses are packed with variety and creative opportunities

 Professional Diploma (Prof Dip)

-The Professional Diploma offers you the chance to explore a specialism in preparation for the next stage of your career development.
+The Professional Diploma one year course offers you the chance to explore a specialism in preparation for the next stage of your career development.
 Applicants normally hold a postgraduate degree in performance or composition, and must put forward a proposal outlining their specialism and what they hope to achieve.

 Royal Academy Opera offers two years intensive training for opera singers.
 You’ll gain experience of working in a small opera company, within an educational framework, and benefit from one-to-one teaching, communal productions and classes.
 Normally applicants will have a Master’s degree, but the Academy welcomes applications from anyone who meets the appropriate performing standard.

-Postgraduate Certificate in Performance (including orchestral or choral conducting) or Composition.
+PGCERT in Performance (including orchestral or choral conducting) or Composition

 The PGCert is designed as an option for postgraduate students who cannot meet the academic entrance requirements for each of the Master of Arts courses.
 The syllabus is identical to the MA apart from submitting a final portfolio.
 However, if you successfully complete the PGCert course and also submit a satisfactory portfolio you will graduate with an MA.